iCE-tech-1/taskbar-divider/README.md

 # Taskbar Divider
-An creative way to keep your taskbar items organized!
+A creative way to keep your taskbar items organized!

 ![Windows 11 Taskbar with Dividers](example/image.png)